 If you’re looking another company to compare with, IMG with their Global Medical Insurance plan.

-Best travel insurance for seniors
+Travel insurance for seniors

 Most policies either become much more expensive or don’t cover travellers that are older than 65.